XomniaAI/responsible-ai/README.md

-# Responsible-AI-wiki
+# Responsible AI repository
-Wiki to capture relevant information and developments in the field of Responsible AI
+Repo to capture relevant information and developments in the field of Responsible AI